-In Molecular Genetics and Biotechnology, students learn classic and cutting edge recombinant DNA technology theory and practice.
+Students learn classic and cutting edge recombinant DNA technology theory and practice.
 From the genome to the transcriptome to the proteonome students learn how the foundations of modern molecular genetics underpin recent discoveries, global initiatives and novel technologies.

-Students participate in ongoing research projects as they learn current techniques performed regularly in all cell and molecular biology laboratories in industry and biomedical research: PCR, restriction analysis, ligation and transformation, bacterial protein expression, in situ hybridization, western blotting, chemiluminescent detection and basic bioinformatics.
+Students participate in ongoing research projects as they learn current techniques performed regularly in all cell and molecular biology labs in industry and biomedical research: PCR, restriction analysis, ligation and transformation, bacterial protein expression, in situ hybridization, western blotting, chemiluminescent detection and basic bioinformatics.

 Graduating seniors are prepared to enter the workforce directly with their baccalaureate degree, or proceed on to graduate schools or medical programs.
 The Boston area represents one of the richest job/career markets in the world for biotechnology and biomedical sciences.